-Title: L/616/5465 Support care plan activities Level: 2 Credit Value: 2 GLH: 13 Learning Outcomes The learner will: Assessment Criteria The learner can: Be able to prepare to implement careplan activities 1.1 Identify sources of information about the individual and their specific care plan activities 1.2 Establish the individual's preferences when carrying out care plan activities 1.3 Confirm others understanding of the support required for care plan activities 2.
-Be able to support care plan activities 2.1 Demonstrate how to provide support for activities in line with the care plan and with agreed ways of working 2.2 Demonstrate how to encourage active participation of the individual in care plan activities 2.3 Adapt the actions to reflect the individual's needs or preferences during care plan activities 3.
-Maintain records of care plan activities 3.1 Record specific information about implementation of care plan activities, inline with agreed ways of working 3.2 Record any signs of discomfort, changes to an individual's needs or preferences, or other indications that care plan activities may need to be revised Be able to contribute to reviewing activities in the care plan 4.1 Describe own and roles of others in reviewing care plan activities 4.2 Seek feedback from the individual and others on how well specific care plan activities meet the individual's needs and preferences
+Title: L/616/5465 Support care plan activities Level: 2 Credit Value: 2 GLH: 13 Learning Outcomes The learner will: Assessment Criteria The learner can: Be able to prepare to implement careplan activities 2.
+Be able to support care plan activities.
+1.1 Identify sources of information about the individual and their specific care plan activities 1.2 Establish the individual's preferences when carrying out care plan activities 1.3 Confirm others understanding of the support required for care plan activities 2.4 Demonstrate how to provide support Be able to support care plan activities 2.1 Demonstrate how to provide support for activities in line with the care plan and with agreed ways of working 2.2 Demonstrate how to encourage active participation of the individual in care plan activities 2.3 Adapt the actions to reflect the individual's needs or preferences during care plan activities 3.
+Maintain records of care plan activities 3.1 Record specific information about implementation of care plan activities, inline with agreed ways of working 3.2 Record any signs of discomfort, changes to an individual's needs or preferences, or other indications that care plan activities may need to be revised 4.
+Be able to contribute to reviewing activities in the care plan 4.1 Describe own and roles of others in reviewing care plan activities 4.2 Seek feedback from the individual and others on how well specific care plan activities meet the individual's needs and preferences